-Drain the fuel tank
+Drain the Fuel Tank

-- 1. Turn the fuel cap vent to the ON position. - 2.
-Clean area around fuel cap and remove the cap slowly. - 3.
-Clean the fuel strainer (see Clean the Fuel Strainer), but do not reinstall it. - 4.
-Pour or siphon the contents of the fuel tank into a fuel storage container (see Figure 25).
+- 1. Turn the fuel switch to the OFF position. - 2.
+Clean area around fuel cap and remove the cap. - 3.
+Clean the fuel strainer (see Clean The Fuel Strainer), and set it aside on a clean surface. - 4.
+Using a commercially available gasoline hand pump (not included), siphon the gasoline from the fuel tank into an approved gasoline container (see Figure 37).
+DO NOT use an electric pump.

-Figure 25 Drain the Fuel Tank
+Figure 37 Drain the Fuel Tank